-There is one primary access point to East Maddisons Road and further access points off the internal roads into the 13 ha site from adjoining blocks shown on the ODP.
+There is one primary access point to each of Halkett and West Coast Roads and further access points off the internal roads into the adjoining blocks as shown on the ODP.

 Apply a road hierarchy classification in Selwyn District to recognise the different functions and roles of the District's roads.